Skip to content

 Making co-chairing work in practice

-Deciding how the work of chair will be divided and ensuring that the division is fair.
+Deciding how the work of chair will be divided and ensuring that it is fair and effective.

 Guidance